 Being connected to others who can understand and empathize with your experiences can be powerful and healing.
 Other people with mental health conditions can share coping skills and offer compassionate you support.
 Here are some resources.
-Call NAMI Warm Line at 408-453-0400 option 1 Mon – Fri 10am-6pm for more information and learn about other local resources for youth in our county.
+Call NAMI Helpline at 408-453-0400 option 1 Mon – Fri 10am-6pm for more information and learn about other local resources for youth in our county.

 Selecting Treatment Professionals

 For teens, we recommend talking to your parents first and having them assist you with selecting treatment professionals as their insurance will determine which professionals you have access to.

 For young adults, we have some excellent resources on our Finding Treatment page to get you started.
 Be sure to read the tips for finding the right care section.
 You find useful information including the following:

 - Tips on Finding the Right Therapist for Teens

 - How to get insurance to cover denied claims

 - Checklist to bring to the appointment.
 Download, complete this useful checklist from Mental Health America before your appointment with your doctor.
 You can use this to remind you of what to talk to the doctor and help you keep track of your progress.

 Our Helpline Assistants are also available to help you with this process.
 Just give them a call at 408-453-0400, x1 Mon-Fri 10am – 6pm

 If you are in Middle School or High School, you have the right to request accommodations if your mental health symptoms impact your ability to learn, attend school or complete schoolwork.
 There are different types of plans with different types of services depending on your needs.